Comprehensive Home Insurance: What It Covers & How It Differs From Basic Policies

 • Liability & loss of use included

-For a deeper breakdown of these two policy types, see our guide on HO-3 vs HO-5 home insurance.
+For a full breakdown of these two policy types, see our guide on HO-3 vs HO-5 home insurance.
+You can also compare all standard forms in our types of home insurance policies overview.

-HO-5 policies are only offered by certain insurance providers, and eligibility is typically limited to newer homes in lower-risk areas.
-Older homes, homes in high-crime zones, or properties in catastrophe-prone regions may not qualify.
+HO-5 policies are only offered by select insurers, and eligibility is typically limited to newer, well-maintained homes in lower-risk areas.
+With climate-fueled losses driving insurers to pull back from high-risk regions, tighten underwriting, and raise deductibles, comprehensive forms are getting harder to qualify for.
+Older homes, homes in high-crime zones, and properties in catastrophe-prone regions (wildfire, hurricane, tornado, and hail belts) may not qualify at all.
 Always ask your insurer specifically about HO-5 availability for your property.

 State Farm logo